hckiang/font-new-heterodox-mono/README.md

 a mis-configured font rendering engine.
 My personal experience is that Qt is more likely to have out-of-box good font rendering.

+# Designer-circle Urban Myth

+* _There is a "dazzle" effect in modern types_: this seems to have arisen after 2000.
+Wikipedia cites the earliest mention of this is in Cees W. De Jong et al. 2005; I don't know if they are responsible for this myth or not.
+Modern types has survived several generations of people, two world wars, facilitated mass literacy, been used from books to train timetables.
+It certainly does not dazzle anybody before the internet was invented, nor me.
+* _Didone types are not suitable to body text because of high contrast, so body size fonts need to be made sort of non-Didone, non-modern to be readable_: I read this on Wikipedia and from several bloggers, but, to be fair to Firmin Didot, Giambattista Bodoni and many others who are dead and hence unable to make a comment on the internet, the sentence should be rephrased as "many people in the 21st century dislike high contrast fonts in body text."
+Not even the rephrased sentence is true, though, as the entire mathematics community has decided to use, as their default, Computer Modern, whose 10pt and 12pt still have quite extreme a contrast.